Laone Moloi: Club career

 While playing for Double Action Ladies, she made history in August 2021 by scoring the first-ever goal of the COSAFA Women's Champions League against Eswatini's Manzini Wanderers.

 On 3 February 2023, it was announced that Lottah had joined Security Systems Ladies from Double Action Ladies.

 On 25 January 2024, Gaborone United Ladies announced the signing of Moloi from Security Systems Ladies on a two-year contract.
 In August 2024, she took part in the 2024 COSAFA Women's Champions League, She scored in the final, leveling the match and sending it to penalties.

 International career

 On 2 May 2022, she made her debut for the team, entering as a substitute in the 80th minute for Lone Gaofetoge during a 1–1 friendly draw against Zambia.
 Months later, She got selected for Botswana's final squad for the 2022 Women's Africa Cup of Nations.
 On 6 April 2024, She scored her first goal for the Mares in a friendly against Lesotho.

-Career statistics
+Football career statistics

-International goals

 Scores and results list Botswana's goal tally first, score column indicates score after each Moloi goal.